til-spreuer/mfci-workflow/readme.md

 If a `config_NAME.yaml` is changed the intermediate files are not recomputed, but only the missing ones.
 On the one hand, it is good to reuse the results.
-On the other hand, if iterations or repetitions are increased and previous intermediate results reused then the end result is not as accurate as desired.
+On the other hand, if iterations or repetitions are increased and previous intermediate results are reused then the end result is not as accurate as desired.
 Thus the according files should be deleted or a new group with the modification used.